 Before beginning work on this week’s discussion post, review the following resources:

-From the below list, select one topic for which you will lead the discussion in the forum this week.
+From the assigned readings, select one topic for which you will lead the discussion in the forum this week.
 Early in the week, reserve your selected topic by posting your response (reservation post) to the Discussion Area, identifying your topic in the subject line.
-By the due date assigned, research your topic and start a scholarly conversation as you respond with your initial or primary post to your own reservation post in the Discussion Area.
-Make sure your response does not duplicate your colleagues’ responses.
+By the due date assigned, research your topic and start a scholarly conversation as you respond with your initial or primary post to your own reservation post.

 As the beginning of a scholarly conversation, your initial post should be: